genny-project/alyson-v7/docs/CREATING_LAYOUT_WALKTHROUGH.md

 ***

-Done!
+## Summary
 This is what it takes to create the default wrapper for the application content view with the new Alyson frontend.
-I hope this has successful illustrated the basic concepts of the layouts system.
+I hope this has successful illustrated the basic concepts of the layouts system; how the different types of Base Entites are used and how they link together, how the Front End handles the rendering of different elements, and how to apply Themes to elements.